 Now choose your second image for your morph and open it as the source image.

 NOTE: The onion skin will turn off when you open the new source image, so turn it on again.
 Now switch to Bezier Edit op mode.

 Note how the original Bezier anchor paths are still displayed, but they no longer correspond to the facial features of your new source image.

-You now need to edit the existing Bezier paths so that they correspond to their associated facial features in the new source image you just loaded.
-An easy way to do this is to use the new e hotkey function available in Bezier Edit.
+You now need to edit the existing Bezier paths so that they correspond to their associated facial features in the new source image you just loaded. ‘

 At this point you’ve defined a morph between 2 still images.
 The frame capture below shows the mid frame of the simple morph we defined in this example between the 2 face images.

 You can continue adding additional morph context keyframes for additional source images if you want to morph between a series of images.
 For each additional image, you would open it as the source image, edit the Bezier anchor paths to correspond to the new source image, then option click record a new morph context keyframe.